CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Build Docker Images for the Application.md

    ![](media/ex1-logincomplete.png)

-1. Run the below command to build the **contosotraders-carts** docker image using the Dockerfile in the directory.
+1. Run the below command to build the **contosotraders-carts** Docker image using the Dockerfile in the directory.
 Take note of how the deployed Azure Container Registry is referenced.

     ```
     docker build src -f ./src/ContosoTraders.Api.Carts/Dockerfile -t contosotradersacr<inject key="DeploymentID" enableCopy="true"/>.azurecr.io/contosotradersapicarts:latest